A-McGuire/task_manager_rails/README.md

 ExecJS::RuntimeUnavailable: Could not find a JavaScript runtime.
 See https://github.com/rails/execjs for a list of available runtimes.
 ```

 Since rails uses a bit of JavaScript you may need to install node:
-`brew install node`
+`$ brew install node`

 Now we will need to get our server up and running and ready for HTTP requests.
 To do this, run either